masak/bel-board-movements/explanation.md

 sending it +1, 0, or -1, all of which are fine.

-The `f` transform ends up being either `idfn` (identity transform) or `inv` (negation), depending on if we move forwards or backwards, respectively.
+The `f` transform ends up being either `idfn` (identity transform) or `inv` (negation), depending if we want to move forwards, or backwards.

 ```
           turn (fn (angle)